natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Texas.md

 * Armour weak against AP shells
 * Sluggish manoeuvring
+* No dual purpose 127 mm, heavy AA is limited to the 76 mm guns.
 * 14" rounds weaker compared to other newer types

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 The USS Texas is truly "The First and the Last".
 Although ordered after the USS New York (BB-34), construction started, was finished, and commissioned into the US Navy two months ahead.
 At commissioning she was the first capital ship in world to mount 14" cannons and the first US Navy "super dreadnought".
 This was just a start!
 USS Texas lists of '''Firsts''' ''in the US Navy'':

 * Anti-Air gun installation, 3" on top of the ship cranes; August 1916
 * Test "kite balloon" in mid 1918
 * Test feasibility of carrying exposed aircraft across ocean 20 October - 4 November 1918 (platforms installed by British Royal Navy at Jarrow Slake, England).
 * First to launch aircraft; 11 March 1919
 * First to mount radar; Late 1938
-* First US warship to be decommissioned and become a permanent museum Finally
+* First US warship to be decommissioned and become a permanent museum

+Finally

 * '''''The Last''''' Dreadnought style battleship left afloat in the world.

 USS Texas served in the US Navy an extraordinarily long time even before becoming a museum, was a witness to monumental changes in human history.
 Some key dates compared to events in Texas history to illustrate world events.

 '''17 April 1911:''' construction of what will be ''USS Texas (''BB-35), began.

 15 April 1912: the ''RMS Titanic'' sank, a tragic event still discussed today.

 '''18 May 1912:''' Just ''33 days after'' the Titanic tragedy the ''USS Texas'' is launched into the water.